 Pacific Women Shaping Pacific Development (Pacific Women) is a 10-year $320 million commitment from Australia to improve the political, economic and social lives of women living in the Pacific.
-Commencing in 2013, Pacific Women supports 14 Pacific countries to meet the commitments made in the 2012 Pacific Island Forum Leaders’ Gender Equality Declaration.
+Commencing in 2013, Pacific Women supports 14 Pacific countries to meet the commitments made in the 2012 Pacific Islands Forum Leaders’ Gender Equality Declaration.
 Pacific Women works with Pacific governments, civil society organisations, the private sector, and multilateral, regional and United Nations agencies to achieve its four intended outcomes:

 1. Leadership and Decision Making